saimohit20/SMA-SUPERMARKETOFFERS/README.md

 ## What does this app do?

 This app helps you:
-- Find the best prices for products you want to buy
+- Find the best prices for products you want to buy.
-- Compare deals between REWE and ALDI supermarkets
+- Compare deals between REWE and ALDI supermarkets.
-- Get smart recommendations based on your location
+- Get smart recommendations based on your location.
-- Save time by not checking each store website manually
+- Save time by not checking each store website manually.

 ## How it works